UNIVERSITY – the how to’s, the do’s and the don’ts (Part 2)

 Studying in a city as incredibly vibrant and interesting as London is amazing, but takes some navigating to get used to.
 For a start, the price of living itself is something you will need to adapt to and budget for.

 Travel in particular is painfully expensive in London (and anywhere really), which is why I recommend getting a student oyster card, and looking into a week or month-long travel-card to attach to your oyster.
 It depends on the areas you will be living and working in, but for the bulk of universities in London, a zone 1-2 travel card will suffice if you are travelling around 5/6 days of a week in central-ish London.
 Any tube station should have a TFL advisor in, and they will be best able to advise you on the cheapest option by factoring in the zones you will be crossing and how much you will be travelling.

 Explore everything London has to offer you, from its museums and parks, to its tucked away coffee shops and reading rooms.
 If the library is not the place for you, you’ll easily find plenty of nooks and crannies to spend the day in.

 - E N J OY I T!

 It sounds super nerdy, but education can be so amazingly rewarding, and chances are you will miss it once you are forced to get a job and get wrapped up in the 9-5 of work life.
 Get as much out of your degree as you can, take all the opportunities you get and make the most of the information your professors have to offer you.
 Your final year will come around ridiculously fast, and you will be wishing you could slow it down as you approach graduation.
-I would have laughed at someone who told me I would miss university when I was in first year, but I am heading into third year now and in disbelief at where the time has gone.
+I would have laughed at someone who told me I would miss university when I was in first year, but I am heading into third year now and I can’t beliebe where the time has gone.